7 abandoned cart email templates and best practices

 One of the most important components of any email is the content itself.
 What should you say in an abandoned cart email?
 Is it better to simply list what’s been left in the customer’s cart?
 Is a more personalized email appropriate?

-As you plan out your abandoned cart email sequence, consider implementing the following tips.
+As you plan out your best abandoned cart email sequence, consider implementing the following tips.
 For each strategy, we’ve included some of the best abandoned cart email examples, as well as an abandoned cart email template based on their email.

 Grab attention with your subject line